Masonry projects that use cement products, like mortar, concrete, and grout, can be messy. Muriatic acid is a sure way to clean masonry surfaces.

 - Have a supply of clean water on hand: This cleaner is almost always diluted with water before being used for cleaning.
 Water is used to wet the surface before and after cleaning.
-Fresh water can also be used to wash off any that comes in contact with your skin.
-In spite of all of the precautions you take, there may be a few occasions where some muriatic acid splashes on your hands and arms.
-A little fresh water neutralizes the acid and takes care of the sting.
 Always have a running garden hose nearby.

-- Take your time: Work slowly.
+- Take your time and work slowly.
 If you rush, you are more apt to lose concentration and spill or splash the muriatic acid.

-Now that you know the safety precautions that must be used when cleaning masonry surfaces with muriatic acid, you are ready to roll up your sleeves and get to work.
-Do you feel up to laying a tile patio?
+Ready to roll up your sleeves and get to work?
+How about laying a tile patio?
 Those with some DIY experience should be able to do the job themselves.
-A DIY masonry project that is better for beginners, being easier, is building a concrete patio.
+If you're looking for an easier DIY masonry project, try building a concrete patio.